niklas88/DockerCat/README.md

 Build with: `docker build -t dockercat .`

-Run wit: `echo 'Hello World, from DockerCat' | docker run -i dockercat`
+Run with: `echo 'Hello World, from DockerCat' | docker run -i dockercat`

+By the way in a quick test dockercat was only 500 times slower than /bin/cat, also for other commandline apps you may want to use `docker run -it` to get a pseudo tty

                                 | \
                                 | |